 |||W. G. Van Sark et al., “Luminescent solar concentrators – a review of recent results”, Opt.
 Express 16 (26), 21773 (2008)|

-See also: fluorescence microscopy, fluorescent lamps, luminescence, spontaneous emission, amplified spontaneous emission, superluminescence, superfluorescence, upper-state lifetime, transition cross sections, optical refrigeration, McCumber theory, Füchtbauer–Ladenburg equation, parametric fluorescence, Spotlight article 2009-10-12
+See also: fluorescence microscopy, fluorescence spectroscopy, fluorescent lamps, luminescence, spontaneous emission, amplified spontaneous emission, superluminescence, superfluorescence, upper-state lifetime, transition cross sections, optical refrigeration, McCumber theory, Füchtbauer–Ladenburg equation, parametric fluorescence, Spotlight article 2009-10-12

 and other articles in the category physical foundations